 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #13 series and is a This urban fantasy is a hardcover edition that was published by ROC on July 26, 2011 and has 481 pages.
+It is part of the The Dresden Files #13 series and is a urban fantasy that was published by ROC on July 26, 2011 and has 481 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Thirteenth — how appropriate is that!! — in the Dresden Files, an urban fantasy set in Chicago.
 The focus is on Harry Dresden, professional wizard.
 If you’re interested, there is a chronological listing of The Dresden Files books on my website.

 If you can, read Changes and then the short story, Aftermath, in Side Jobs before reading Ghost Story.
 The first is referred to constantly throughout Ghost Story and the second helps provides some supporting background for what Harry’s friends have been suffering through.

 Oh, I just hated this one.
 I want Harry back!!
 I felt so helpless following Harry around although Harry did learn quite a bit about his value as well as his kindnesses.
 Not that they were always the best.
 He/we also learned a lot about his style of battle and he began to learn from it.
 It will be interesting to see how many of his lessons carry on with him into the next installment.